 - O Street Museum (Easter-themed treasure and candy hunt)

-Get tickets here!9.
-Bust a gut at one of these comedy shows
+9. Bust a gut at one of these comedy shows

 10. Honor D.C.
 Emancipation Day

 D.C.
 Emancipation Day refers to the day the D.C.
 Compensated Emancipation Act of 1862 was passed, ending slavery in Washington, D.C. and freeing 3,100 people.
+D.C.
+Emancipation Day will fall on Thursday, April 16th this year, but the celebration at Franklin Park with a parade, live performances by local artists, and a fireworks show will take place on Sunday, April 19th.

 11. Check out Filmfest D.C.

-Get whisked away into the world of international cinema at the 39th annual Filmfest D.C.
-Running from April 24th through May 4th the international film festival will feature dozens of films from several different countries, spanning every genre from “comedies, thrillers, dramas, social justice documentaries,” and works by local filmmakers.
+Get whisked away into the world of international cinema at the 40th annual Filmfest D.C.
+Running from April 16th to the 26th the international film festival will feature dozens of films from several different countries, spanning every genre from “comedies, thrillers, dramas, social justice documentaries,” and works by local filmmakers.
+See a full list of films and times on the Filmfest D.C. website.

 14. Visit the 22nd annual Georgetown French Market

+Can’t make it to Paris this spring?
+No problem—just head to the 23rd annual Georgetown French Market!
+On April 24th, 25th, and 26th, the historic neighborhood will transform itself into an open-air market reminiscent of those in France.
 Shop the sidewalk sales from more than 30 local boutiques and galleries, feast on French-inspired fare from Georgetown’s cafés and restaurants, and take in the live entertainment of musicians, caricaturists, and stilt-walkers!

 15. Enjoy D.C.
 Wine Fest

+The spring edition of the D.C.
+Wine Fest returns to the District on April 25th for a one-day-only event.
 Tickets are available in a limited quantity and are currently available for $39 per person to attend as part of a discounted ‘early-bird’ package, which will conclude in the weeks leading up to the event.

 16. Relax to the sounds of classical music by candlelight

+The Fever Originals Candlelight series is the perfect way to unwind.
+You can lose yourself in classical renditions of your favorite tunes amid soft candlelight.
 With multiple genres and musical themes to choose from, there’s bound to be a concert that’s perfect for you!

 17. Head to D.C.’s epic three-day Comic Con celebration